What's the Average Salary for Nurses With a Master's Degree in Nursing?

-Earning a Master’s Degree in Nursing (MSN) can help you advance your nursing career into several different exciting and higher-paying positions within the health care industry.
-The U.S. Bureau of Labor Statistics (BLS) states that in 2021, advanced practice registered nurses (APRNs) earned a median income of $123,780 per year or $59.51 per hour.
+Earning a Master’s Degree in Nursing (MSN) can help you advance your nursing career into several different, exciting and higher-paying positions within the healthcare industry.
+The U.S. Bureau of Labor Statistics (BLS) states that in 2022, advanced practice registered nurses (APRNs) earned a median income of $125,900 per year or $60.53 per hour.

 But the average salary you can earn depends largely on the type of MSN you obtain.